Toloka/docs/en/guide/concepts/t-components/button.md

 {% note info %}

 The task interface configuration guide describes the features of the HTML/JS/CSS editor.
-You can also try creating a button in {% if locale == "en-com" %}[Template Builder](../../../template-builder/reference/field.button-radio.md){% endif %}.
+You can also try creating a button in [Template Builder](../../../template-builder/reference/field.button-radio.md).

 {% endnote %}

 To add a button to a task, use the `not_var{{button}}` component.
 Example:

-{% if locale == "en-com" %}

 ```plaintext
 {{button label="Click me" href="https://yandex.ru" action=true}}
 ```

-{% endif %}

 #### Parameters